Find Out How to Apply

 The deadline to submit the electronic CSU graduate application form for fall admission is February 1.

-The file completion deadline (refers to all materials, including the statement of purpose, other than the electronic CSU graduate application form) is March 1.
+The file completion deadline (refers to all materials other than the electronic CSU graduate application form: statement of purpose, letters of recommendation, writing sample, transcripts) is March 1.

 The program does not offer spring admission.

 Candidates for admission to the Environment and Community M.A. in Social Sciences Program must have a B.A. or B.S. degree from an accredited college or university prior to matriculation.
 While we accept applicants from a diverse range of disciplinary backgrounds, applicants’ coursework should include social science.
 Applicants whose coursework does not include social science should indicate in their statement of purpose how they plan to acquire a basic understanding of social science theory and research before beginning the program.
 Applicants are also expected to have maintained a minimum 3.0 grade point average in their last 60 units of course work.
 A college-level course in statistics is also pre-requisite or a co-requisite for all students enrolled in the E&C program.
 This requirement must be satisfied by the end of the first semester of the program; the statistics course does not count toward the M.A. degree requirements.
 GRE scores are not required.

 Applicants are responsible for submitting all application materials.
 Required application materials are: